rhiaro/aseedoncesown/index.md

 Rannoukouch was almost completely overhead by the time the wild noises died down, but Elanqo was sure they could hear Serina yodeling in the distance from the high vantage point they doubtless occupied.

 Serina's place was at the top of an ancient torrent tree.
 The tree was as broad as a mound house, and the center of the trunk was hollow.
 It still lived, widening by the tinest of fractions every monsoon.
 Thin branches burst from its sides, all the way from almost the ground to its top, arcing out and drooping down covered year-round in small squiggly pale green leaves.
 Elanqo pushed a curtain of them aside and felt their way towards the triangular slit that was the only person-sized entrance to the interior of the tree.
-They climbed deftly up a staggered series of small hand and foot holds.
+They climbed deftly up a staggered series of small hand and foot holds that lined the inside of the trunk.
 Above their head hung woven hammocks, bags and pouches in all sizes, much like in the machine shed.
 These contained Serina's Collection.
 Unlike the machine shed, Serina's storage was arranged neatly in rows, ordered by size, meticulously sorted by function.

 Elanqo scanned their surroundings and quickly deduced where they would find the ball bearings.
 But they weren't about to just help themself.
 Elanqo whistled.
 Serina must be in here somewhere.